kryvyifedir/score-hub/docs/PLATFORMEVENTS.md

 - `AchievementId__c`: Id from `Achievement__c` sObject
 - `UserId__c`: User Id

-Whenever `AchievementReached__e` platform event is fired, `GameForceUtility` aura component handles the event, and shows a pop-up notification to a user, in case his user id matches the one in the event payload.
+Whenever `AchievementReached__e` platform event is fired, `ScoreHubUtility` aura component handles the event, and shows a pop-up notification to a user, in case his user id matches the one in the event payload.
 Also, `AchievementReachedTrigger` fires a logic that stores the information about the reached achievement in `AchievementReached__c` sObject.

 ## UserMeasurementIncrement__e